“May that breathing never come from any room again!”

 Man, it really is green out tonight.
 Is it always this green, this time of year?

 So the way that we find out that this dame is a Leviathan is as follows.
-She asks Barnabas if he knows where the antiques store is, and he starts to give her directions, because if you’re ever lost, you should immediately enter a bar and ask a patron for assistance.
+She asks Barnabas if he knows where the antique shop is, and he starts to give her directions, because if you’re ever lost, you should immediately enter a bar and ask a patron for assistance.
 But then suddenly he stops — and there’s a dramatic music cue, as the camera kind of haphazardly pulls in on Nelle’s face.

 “The Naga!” says Barnabas, his eyes popping.
 I have literally no idea what he’s referring to.